-Cylinder lawnmowers come with electric engines, petrol engines or the basic hand push model.
-The blades are twised around a horizontal cylinder with cuts with a scissor like action against the bottom blade as the cylinder goes round.
+Cylinder lawnmowers come with electric engines, petrol engines, hydraulic packs or the basic hand push model.
+The blades are twisted around a horizontal cylinder which cuts with a scissor like action against the bottom blade as the cylinder rotates.
 This type of mower gives the best cut ( the crisp, sharp accurate cut you get on golf courses ) Cylinder mowers are suitable for level lawns where you want a really fine, short cut.
-Thise type of lawn mower comes in a variety of widths and normally have a roller fitted which leaves a “British Stipes” on the lawn at the end of cutting.
-Cylinder mowers often have a detachable grass collection box and the bigger models ( such as those seem on stadium grounds ) often have the option of trailed seats for the operator.
+This type of lawn mower comes in a variety of widths and normally have a roller fitted which leaves a “British Stripes” on the lawn , visibly once the grass cutting is finished.
+Cylinder mowers often have a detachable grass collection box and the bigger models ( such as those seen on stadium grounds ) often have the option of trailed seats for the operator.

 This is the type of mower that literally cuts through every thing.
 Flail mowers are generally bigger, contractors / commercial mowers.
 They are used on overgrown area’s such as forest paths that have not been cleared for a longtime and are overgrown with shrubs and brambles, or area’s behind buildings or on yards that have become overgrown and need to be hacked back to get them under control again.
 Flail mowing is extremely aggressive - underneath the cover of the mower is a horizontal bar with lots of heavy duty blades (flails ) hanging off it, as the bar rotates the flails swing out and cut / mulch everything they come into contact with, leaving a fairly fine scattering of cut debris on the floor.
 Flail mowers are the slowest method of cutting and often once the area has been cut down, they are not needed a second time ( as they did such a good job the first time round ).